It looks like the internet browser you are using is out of date. Please update your browser for the best experience.

 Receipts for qualifying expenditure

 You must submit a copy of a receipt for any qualifying expenditure incurred when making a claim.
-You can do this using the new Revenue Receipts Tracker Service.
+You can do this using the Revenue Receipts Tracker Service.

 Service providers should therefore issue receipts that clearly show: